 None will be spared: Amarinder to hooch victims' families

-Many families have lost their sole breadwinner in the tragedy, the chief minister said.
+"Those who have made this and who know people will die should be tried for murder.
+Those who do such things should be behind bars" he said, adding that many families have lost their sole breadwinner in the tragedy.
 "It's hard to believe how people can even think of making such things (illicit liquor) and not even have fear of God," he said.
+Handing over a cheque of Rs 2.92 crore for 92 victim families of Tarn Taran to the deputy commissioner, Amarinder Singh said anyone responsible, however affluent he might be, will not be spared at any cost.
+The chief minister said the investigation into the case is already underway and Director General of Police Dinkar Gupta has been directed to expedite it.

+The chief minister said to ensure that the culprits get exemplary punishment, special prosecution teams will be deputed to vigorously pursue these cases.
+He reiterated his government's commitment to stand by the victim families in this hour of grief by providing jobs, education and other social security benefits to them.

-Earlier, Singh told reporters that the opposition parties were playing politics over the incident.
+Earlier, Singh told reporters that the opposition parties were playing politics over the tragedy.
 "Politics is being played even when investigations have just started," he said when asked about the Opposition taking names of some members from the ruling Congress in connection with the tragedy.

-PTI SUN VSD HMB
+Earlier in his address, Punjab Congress president Sunil Jakhar hit out at the SAD-BJP alliance for allegedly nurturing the liquor mafia “which ultimately led to the tragedy of such a magnitude”.
+Jakhar said the tragedy was an outcome of criminal negligence and merits exemplary punishment to the perpetrators of this crime.

 - READ MORE ON: